 *groups of over 60 will be required to come on separate days

-Reservations can be made during the school year by contacting the park (see contact information above) or by downloading the reservation form below for and emailing that form to the park.
-Programs are available Wednesday, Thursday, or Friday of each week.
+Reservations can be made during the school year by contacting the park (see contact information above).
 Programs must be booked no less than two weeks in advance.
 You will receive a confirmation for your reservation.